 Other assessments, including management and independent assessments, are also conducted.
 Most assessments are performed using checklists with specific criteria for each procedure observed.
-Checklists from the United States Department of Energy Consolidated Audit Program (DOECAP) are used as guidance in developing the checklists for the laboratory assessments.
 An exit meeting is conducted at the end of an audit to discuss the findings.
 The findings are summarized in a report, and a Corrective Action Plan (CAP) is submitted by the laboratory for all the findings, including the root cause, corrective action, personnel responsible for the corrective action implementation, and projected date for completion of the corrective action.
 A nonconformance report (NCR) is generated when a departure from documented requirements, such as procedures, sampling plans, and QC criteria, occurs.
 A formal Corrective Action Report (CAR) may be necessary depending on the severity, repetitiveness, and impact to reported data.
 Corrective actions are required to be implemented in a timely manner by the appropriate personnel who are knowledgeable about the work.